 He looks at me.
 What kind of person do you have to be to carry a box?

-You are acting, he says, everyone is.
+You are acting, he says.
+Everyone is.
 We do it anyway.
-It’s not like anyone’s marking us.
+It’s not like anyone’s grading us.